codekom/Coding-practice/README.md

-Solution for problems on GeeksForGeeks
+Solution for some problems on GeeksForGeeks and LeetCode